malaria-atlas-project/generic-mbg/README.rst

     mbg-map module database-file burn mask [options]

 Produces a folder called ``name-maps`` where ``name`` is the name of the database file.
-Puts the requested maps in the folder in ascii format.
+Puts the requested maps in the folder in format matching the mask.
 Also produces PDF images of all the requested maps for quick viewing.

 Required arguments
 ------------------